 When your marriage is clearly breaking down and divorce starts to become a real possibility, it’s common for parents to worry about the potential effect on their children.
 After all, if the urban myths and horror stories are to be believed, children of divorce end up flunking out of high school, are more likely to wind up in jail, and probably have all kinds of emotional damage to deal with on the way.
 Thankfully, they’re not true in the clear majority of cases and, in fact, parents divorcing can have some benefits for children.
-Of course, in an ideal world, we’d all get our happy ever after first time round, but life isn’t a fairy tale and that’s not how it works.
+Of course, in an ideal world, we’d all get our happy ever after the first time around, but life isn’t a fairy tale and that’s not how it works.
 To help reassure you about the effects of a divorce, here are 5 reasons it could benefit your kids.

 What Your Children May Gain from Your Divorce

 - A happier home environment: No matter how hard you and your soon-to-be ex-spouse have tried to keep it from them, your children will know that you haven’t been getting along.
 Whether it’s overheard arguments or just a generally unhappy environment, you can almost guarantee that they’ll benefit from a more relaxed, contented home

 - Improved communication skills: Many job adverts ask for excellent communication skills, and you may be surprised to learn that your divorce could help your child to get a head start on the road to finessing their communication.
 Having two homes can mean they want to talk to each parent more about what’s been going on, and research has shown that children of divorce can be more willing to communicate using pictures, stories, and play.
 One word of warning – don’t use your child as your messenger

 - Stronger mental health and wellbeing: Rather than growing into damaged adults, forever bearing the scars of their parents’ divorce, it has been proven that those growing up with divorced parents can be more resilient.
 The likelihood of any lasting emotional damage is far smaller than you may think